This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 Note

-machine.USBDevice is currently only supported on the rp2 and samd ports.
+machine.USBDevice is currently only supported for esp32, rp2 and samd ports.
+Native USB support is also required, and not every board supports native USB.

 Warning